ziirish/burp-ui/docs/gunicorn.rst

 Finally you can restart your ``burp-server``.

-.. note:: The above commands are meant for *default* setup, you may need to
+.. note:: The above commands are meant for *default* setup.
+You may need to
           adapt the paths.

 Reverse-Proxy